Vision and Strategy

 - ESG Committee

-- ESG Group
+- Supply Chain ESG

 In October 2021, Samsung Electro-Mechanics established the ESG Committee under the Board of Directors.
 As the highest decision-making body, the ESG Committee promotes major ESG projects and reviews ESG disclosures to ensure that Samsung Electro-Mechanics fulfill its social responsibilities.
 The committee consists of four independent and two inside directors.
 In 2022, the company appointed Lee Yun-jeong, an environmental lawyer at Kim& Chang, as an independent director to improve the diversity and expertise of the board.